-UPDATE: My new book Fuck Portion Control has better, easier, and more permanent ways to slim down and look good, though I don’t tend to recommend low fat diets any longer, this article can be used to make the experience better for those who want to do it.
-But seriously weight loss is not this difficult, much more pleasant methods are in the book.
+UPDATE: I don’t tend to recommend low fat diets any longer, though this article can be used to make the experience better for those who want to do it.
+But seriously weight loss is not this difficult, and much more pleasant and effetive methods.
+I have since discovered weight gain to be mostly a function of our gut microbes and you can read about how to restore a healthy gut microbiome in my book Fuck Portion Control.

 CALORIES AND WEIGHT GAIN/LOSS